Minister, France’s Last Surviving WWII Resistance Hero, Has Passed Away at the Age of 101.

 Germain was one of 1,038 people awarded the Order of the Liberation by Resistance commander and subsequently president Charles de Gaulle for their bravery.

-After being stunned by French collaborationist commander Philippe Petain’s request to lay down arms against the Germans, he chose to join the resistance.
+He was motivated by de Gaulle’s call for resistance from BBC studios in London on June 18, 1940, after being shocked by French collaborationist leader Philippe Petain’s plea to lay down arms against the Germans.

 Germain fought in the crucial battles of Bir-Hakeim in Libya, El Alamein in Egypt, and Tunisia as a member of the French Free Forces and the Foreign Legion.